kinopio-club/kinopio-help/posts/who-can-see-what-i-make.md

 ---
-title: Adding Images to Cards
-tags: ['How to Use']
+title: Who Can See What I Make?
+tags: ['Sharing and Privacy']
 color: cyan
 ---
-# Who Can See What I Make?

 ## Not Signed Up